 Ca' d’Zan Estate at The Ringling

 Circus magnate John Ringling and his wife, Mable, built their magnificent Venetian Gothic--style palazzo in 1924--25 and named it Ca’ d’Zan (House of John).
 The mansion and its lavish gardens sit beside the bay in Sarasota, the one-time winter home of the Ringling Brothers and Barnum & Bailey Circus.
-The best way to see the richly adorned, 41-room, 15-bathroom property is on the 45-minute Private Places tour, which not only takes in the main living spaces, but also the more private upstairs rooms and, on nice days, the 81-foot belvedere.
+The best way to see the richly adorned, 41-room, 15-bathroom property is on the 45-minute Private Places tour, which takes in both the main living spaces, the more private upstairs rooms, and, on nice days, the 81-foot Belvedere Tower.

 It’s easy to see where the original $1.5 million construction budget went, with such luxuries as the living room’s painted cypress ceiling, the Sienna marble tub in Mr. Ringling’s bathroom, and the circus-themed game room.
 Donated to the state in 1936 upon John Ringling’s death, Ca’ d’Zan had fallen into utter disrepair by the 1990s.
 It took 6 years and $15 million to return it to mint condition.
 After your visit, you might agree it was money well spent.

 5401 Bay Shore Rd.